AutomateThePlanet/Bellatrix-Documentation/docs/api-automation/retried-failed-requests.md

 ```csharp
 response.AssertSchema(expectedSchema);
 ```
-Use the Bellatrix **AssertSchema** method to validate the schema.
+Use the BELLATRIX **AssertSchema** method to validate the schema.
 The same method can be used for XML responses as well.